inoryy/reaver/README.md

 * mujoco-py >= 1.50.0
   * roboschool >= 1.0(alternative)

-It is highly recommended to use Reaver on `Linux OS`, both due to stability and performance considerations.
-To view results with full graphics you can save a replay of the agent on Linux and open it on Windows.
-This is how the video recording was made.

 ### PIP Package

 Easiest way to install Reaver is through the `PIP` package manager: